 Wondering why you should consider purchasing or using protein powder?
 Here are a few reasons:

-• Convenience: It’s much easier and quicker to chug eight ounces of protein powder (mixed with the liquid of your choice) than it is to defrost, prepare, cook, and eat a piece of meat (not to mention the clean up).
+• It’s convenient.
+It’s much easier and quicker to chug eight ounces of protein powder (mixed with the liquid of your choice) than it is to defrost, prepare, cook, and eat a piece of meat (not to mention the clean-up).
 It may not be as portable as a No Cow protein bar, but at least it’s quick.

-• Shelf-Stable: Protein powders can last a surprisingly long time on your shelf if properly sealed and kept out of direct sunlight.
+• It’s shelf-stable.
+Does protein powder expire?
+Well, it definitely doesn’t last forever, but protein powder can last a surprisingly long time on your shelf if properly sealed and kept out of direct sunlight.

-• Builds Muscle: There are mountains of evidence supporting the use of protein powder to help build muscle1.
+• It helps build muscle.
+There are mountains of evidence supporting the use of protein powder to help build muscle1.

-• Lose Weight: Protein powder can also be used for those who are on a weight loss plan1
+• It can support weight loss efforts.
+Protein powder can also be used for those who are on a weight loss plan1

 Potential Side Effects

 Too much of a good thing can be bad for you, and the same thing goes for taking too much protein powder.
-The Mayo Clinic says the potential side effects of excess protein intake include, “bad breath, headache and constipation.”
+The Mayo Clinic19 says the potential side effects of excess protein intake include, bad breath, headache and constipation.
 Too much protein may also impact your kidneys, the Mayo Clinic says.

 Protein powders will try to draw you in with colorful labels and attractive claims, but here’s what you should actually look for when you’re trying to decide which is the best protein powder for you.